vivekchudasama-2004/portfolio/README.md

 # Portfolio Website

-This is the repository for my personal portfolio website, built using HTML, CSS, and JavaScript.
+This is the repository for my personal portfolio website, built using HTML, CSS.
 The website showcases my skills, projects, and contact information and serves as a central hub for connecting with potential employers, collaborators, or anyone interested in my work.

 ## Table of Contents